Lego Birthday Party Game Ideas

 How old will most of your Lego Party goers be?

-What is a Lego party without time to build with Legos?
-At Legoland, they have several areas of the park devoted just to building, with plenty of Lego in buckets, comfortable seats, and theme ideas to get everyone started, and talks by master builders that give tips for.
+What is a Lego party without time to build?
+At Legoland, they have several areas of the park devoted just to building, with plenty of bricks in buckets, comfortable seats, and theme ideas to get everyone started, and talks by master builders that give tips for.
 Host your own Master Builder's Challenge and enjoy watching your guests have a great time talking and making amazing creations!

-- Large shallow containers for Legos--make sure there is plenty of room to shuffle around the Lego.
+- Large shallow containers for Legos.
+Make sure there is plenty of room to shuffle around the bricks.

 - Tables and chairs for kids to sit on while building.